apmcleod/voice-splitting/README.md

 The goal of this project is to have a Java program which is able to split MIDI performance data into monophonic voices.

+Note that some MIDI files separate voices by channel, while some do so by track.
+This project uses channel by default, but this can be changed by using the `-T` flag when running from the command line, or by unchecking the `Use Channel` box (and then reloading the file) if using the GUI.
+MIDI files written out by this software will have voices divided by both channel and track.

 ## License
 You are free to use this software as is allowed by the [MIT License](https://github.com/apmcleod/voice-splitting/blob/master/License).
 I only ask that you please cite it as my work where appropriate, including